In a society that disposes of humans, relationship interrupts the cycle.

 THE REVOLVING DOORS

-If you feel overwhelmed while watching these, or troubled, that’s ok.
+If you feel overwhelmed or troubled while watching these, or troubled, that’s ok.

 Guilt is not the goal, but opened eyes, opened ears, larger hearts.
-This is what happened to Saul when the “scales” fell off his eyes, after seeing Christ speak to him through the image of a state-executed poor man, then entering into deeper relationship with that man’s community (Acts 9).
+This is what happened to Saul when the “scales” fell off his eyes, after seeing Christ speak to him through the image of a state-executed poor man.
+It caused him to enter into deeper relationship with that man’s community (Acts 9).

-Fr Richard Rohr, a Franciscan priest and writer, speaks to our spiritual formation and awakening when we draw near to those most hurt by these systems:
+Fr Richard Rohr speaks to our spiritual formation and awakening when we draw near to those most hurt by these systems:

 “When we are in the middle or upper tier of privilege, it is almost impossible to see the many ways the system helped us succeed.
 We cannot recognize or overcome this “agreed upon delusion” as isolated individuals, mostly because it is held together by the group consensus.
 The dominant group—in any country or context—normally cannot see its own lies.
 We have to pay attention to whomever is saying “I can’t breathe” to recognize the biases at work.